-"In the United States, the National Institute of Health (2007) estimated that 75% of college students experience sleep problems" (Rodriguez et al., 2010, p.
+"In the United States, the National Institutes of Health ([NIH], 2007) estimated that 75% of college students experience sleep problems" (Rodriguez et al., 2010, p.
 114).

-In this example, you read Rodriguez et al., and you are quoting part of her work in which she cited the National Institute of Health.
-Rodriguez et al., will appear in your references list; the National Institute of Health citation will not.
+In this example, you read Rodriguez et al. (2010), and you are quoting part of her work in which she cited the National Institutes of Health (NIH).
+Rodriguez et al. will appear in your references list; the NIH citation will not.

-You may decide to write about a source that is discussed in another and is difficult to find.
+You may decide to include a source that is discussed in another source and is difficult to find.
 A primary source could be an original or personal work, such as a diary, letter, manuscript, or speech.
 A secondary source, such as a textbook or journal article, is a source that analyzes a primary source.
 The seventh edition of the APA Publication Manual encourages writers to locate and directly quote the primary source; however, that might not be reasonable.
-For instance, the primary source might be out of print or hard to locate.
-In the case when you cannot read the original source, list the source that you read in your references list and cite it in your paper.
+For instance, the primary source might be out-of-print or hard to locate.
+In the event that you cannot read the original source, list the source that you read in your references list and cite it in your paper.

-In Franklin's letter (as cited in Stoller et al., 2013), he discussed the battle...
+In Franklin's letter (as cited in Stoller et al., 2013), he discussed the battle . . .

-In this example, Franklin's letter is a primary source discussed in Stoller et al., and you did not read the original work.
-Once again, you will list the Stoller et al. source on the references page because that is the source that you read.
+In this example, Franklin's letter is a primary source discussed in Stoller et al. (2013), and you did not read the original work.
+Once again, you will list the Stoller et al. (2013) source on the references page because that is the source that you read.

-Block quotations
+Block Quotations